Crying baby: What to do when your newborn cries

 Newborn crying jags are inevitable.
 Here's help soothing a crying baby — and renewing your ability to handle the tears.By Mayo Clinic Staff

-Sound familiar?
 On any given day, a newborn might cry for up to two hours — or even longer.
-Find out why babies cry, and what to do about it.
+Find out why babies cry, and what you can do about it.

 Decoding the tears

 A crying baby is trying to tell you something.
-Your job is to figure out why your baby is crying and what — if anything — you can do about it.
-Consider what your crying baby could be thinking.
+Your job is to figure out why and what — if anything — you can do about it.

 Over time you might be able to identify your baby's needs by the way he or she is crying.
 For example, a hungry cry might be short and low-pitched, while a cry of pain might be a sudden, long, high-pitched shriek.
 Picking up on any patterns can help you better respond to your baby's cries.